A collection of tips from students who have attended the Dartmouth-Oxford Program.

 Computers

-• Each room is equipped with a high speed network connection giving access to the Internet, college and university networks.
+Each room is equipped with a high speed network connection giving access to the Internet, college and university networks.
+Wifi is now available, via Eduroam.

-• If you have a laptop, you can take it along and they will try to connect it into the network.
-However, this can be problematic for older laptops which cannot accept Ethernet cards.
-If you already have an Ethernet card you will want to take it.
-If they cannot connect you, there are computer rooms at Keble with lots of PCs and a few Macs.
+If you have a laptop, you can take it along and they will try to connect it into the network.
+If they cannot connect you, there are computer rooms at Keble with PCs and Macs.

-• There are also lots of email terminals around the college, and central printers are available over the network.
-Most Dartmouth students find it easy to access their Dartmouth email account, therefore, they don't bother to set up an Oxford account.
-However, you can have an Oxford account if you want one.
+There are also lots of computer terminals around the college, and central printers are available over the network.
+Most Dartmouth students find it easy to access their Dartmouth email account.
+You can have an Oxford account if you want one.
 It will be in the form of firstname.lastname@keble.oxford.ac.uk

-• You will most likely not be able to connect your computer to the Internet for the first week until you pass the security program.
+You may not be able to connect your computer to the Internet until you pass the security program.

 Cell Phones